What is ERCOT?

 ERCOT is funded through a system administration fee that represents 98 percent of ERCOT’s total base operating revenue requirement.
 The fee is assessed on wholesale energy transactions and becomes part of the overall cost of electricity.

-The fee does not appear on residential customer bills; however, if it were passed directly through to the end-use customer, it would average about 42 cents per month, or $5 per year, based on 1,000 kilowatt-hour usage per month.
+The fee does not appear on residential consumer bills; however, if it were passed directly through to the end-use customer, it would average about 42 cents per month, or $5 per year, based on 1,000 kilowatt-hour usage per month.

 In total, ERCOT costs a typical residential customer $10 per year, though consumers do not see the expense as a separate item on their electric bills.
 ERCOT is changing the way that it manages how power is bought and sold in the wholesale electricity market to make it more efficient and transparent.
 These improvements, called the nodal wholesale market redesign, are also funded by an ERCOT fee and account for nearly half of the annual fee costing residential electric consumers approximately 38 cents per month, or $4.80 annually.
 See Nodal.